protontypes/open-sustainable-technology/README.md

 ### Environmental Satellites

-> **What?** Specialized spacecraft equipped with sensors that orbit the Earth to continuously monitor and collect data on the planet’s atmosphere, land surface, and oceans.
+> **What?** Specialized spacecraft equipped with sensors that orbit the Earth to continuously monitor and collect data on the planet's atmosphere, land surface, and oceans.

 > **How?** These tools help read and manipulate remote sensing and satellite data, such as interfacing with the Sentinel, Copernicus, Landsat, and MODIS collections, and more.